Paradigm

 Requirements

-The previous screen had very minimal interaction and information; this have me a lot to expand on.
+The previous screen had no interactions and minimal information; this gave me a lot to expand on.

 • There must be a customizable banner section for our customer.(in this case Reeds Vale)